daumienebi/alice-store/README.md

 to the `alice_store/android/app/` folder.
 The project won't connect to firebase without that file.

   ### Resources
-  - [Firebase setup page](https://firebase.google.com/docs/android/setup?hl=es-419) for more help or reference
+  - [Firebase setup page](https://firebase.google.com/docs/android/setup?hl=es-419) for more help or reference.
   - Follow this [Youtube Tutorial](https://www.youtube.com/watch?v=1k-gITZA9CI&t=1s) on HeyFlutter / Johannes Mike channel to set it up easily.

-In case you get any error while compiling the app, you might need to add the SHA-1 and SHA-245 Fingerprints to the app if you haven't added them yet.
+In case you get any error while compiling the app, you might need to add the SHA-1 and SHA-256 Fingerprints to the app if you haven't added them yet.
 Check out [How to generate SHA Fingerprints](https://developers.google.com/android/guides/client-auth?hl=es-419) and [How to add SHA Fingerprints to Firebase for Android app](https://www.geeksforgeeks.org/how-to-add-sha-fingerprints-for-your-firebase-android-app/) for more info on how to generate the fingerprints and add them to your Firebase project.

 For debug mode Fingerprints, you can use

-- `keytool -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore` for Mac/Linux
+- `keytool -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore` for Mac/Linux.

-- `keytool -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore` for Windows
+- `keytool -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore` for Windows.

 ## Data
   ### API